kasratookallo-svg/second_project_curriculum_management/README.md

 << Features of the Program >>

-'Show in List' Button regarding representing Lesson in a table.
+'Show in Table' Button regarding representing Lesson in a table.

 ( Database_related merits ) ---->> for future reference :